 Solving Ethernet controller problems

 The method that you use to test the Ethernet controller depends on which operating system you are using.
-For information about Ethernet controllers, see the Ethernet controller device-driver readme file and the operating-system documentation.
+See the operating-system documentation for information about Ethernet controllers, and see the Ethernet controller device-driver readme file.

 Try the following procedures:

 - Make sure that the correct device drivers, which come with the server are installed and that they are at the latest level.

 - Make sure that the Ethernet cable is installed correctly.

 - The cable must be securely attached at all connections.
 If the cable is attached but the problem remains, try a different cable.

 - If you set the Ethernet controller to operate at 100 Mbps, you must use Category 5 cabling.